Astig-1982/Solid-Properties-Project/TESTING.md

 I cannot emphasize strong enough that my belief is that the cleanest and simplest solution to the problem is overriding the **Django login view**.
 However, I am confident I could possibly work my way around it using similar methods as stated above.

-**Rest assured that as soon as this project will be finished and the results from the school will be in, I will do research on how to override the login function and I will completely crush this unfortunate bug!**
+**Rest assured that as soon as this project will be finished and the results from the school will be in, I will do research on how to override the login function and I will completely crush this bug!!**

 ## Further Testing